parvezsm/hello-world/README.md

 # hello-world
-this my daughter name Aleena Parvez
+this my daughter name "Aleena Parvez"
-My eldeser daugher Hulen is studing English inorder to get an an university
+My elder daugher Hulen is studying English inorder to get an aadmission in university